-FLIGHT DYNAMICS - Covers the stability and control parameters, including optimal control, fly by wire, aeroelastic effects, flight evaluation techniques, for fixed and rotary wing vehicles.
+FLIGHT DYNAMICS - Covers the stability and control parameters of a flight vehicle, including optimal control, fly by wire, aeroelastic effects, flight evaluation techniques, and VSTOL technology.

-FLIGHT PROPULSION - Covers the analysis of propulsion devices for aircraft and missiles along with current methods in the design of turbomachines.
+FLIGHT PROPULSION - Covers the analysis of propulsion devices for aircraft and missiles along with current methods in the design of turbomachines

 GASDYNAMICS - Covers internal and external flows in the subsonic, transonic, supersonic and hypersonic regimes, including plasma flows and laser technology.

 FLIGHT STRUCTURES - Covers the behavior of structural components under static and dynamic loads, including current design methodology and use of advanced fabrication techniques.

-An important feature of all Aero programs is a comprehensive course in aircraft/missile design which comes near the end of the program.
+An important feature of all Aero programs is a comprehensive sequence in aircraft/missile design which comes near the end of the program.